 Robert E. Freed was born in Salt Lake City, Utah, as one of four sons to Lester and Jasmine Freed.
 On March 25, 1950, Robert married JoAnn Robinson in Salt Lake City, and they had four sons, Mark, John, Paul, and Christopher.

-Freed served in the infantry during WWII for five years, earning a battlefield commission.
+Freed served in the infantry during World War II for five years, earning a battlefield commission.
 He was a First Lieutenant when he quit the army in 1946.
 Following the war, he agreed to lease the Lagoon Amusement Park in Farmington, Utah and became its operations manager in 1946.
 Later, he was promoted to general manager, overseeing the Terrace Ballroom and affiliated businesses.
 The majority of Lagoon’s expansions were overseen by Freed.
 He and his siblings rescued Lagoon from the verge of bankruptcy and helped transform it into a first-rate family entertainment park.

 Robert died in 1974 after being diagnosed with cancer.
 After his death, his brother, Peter, took over as president of Lagoon.
 With a passion for antiques and Utah history, Peter immediately put some ideas he had planned with his late brother into action.
 This included the construction of a 15-acre Pioneer Village in 1976, the largest expansion in Lagoon’s history.
 With diplomacy and care, Lagoon transported Pioneer Village from South Salt Lake City to an area on the park’s northern perimeter, one brick, and one board at a time.